balancer/code-review/erc4626/wstUsrReview.md

 ### Compatibility
-- [ ] The reviewed ERC4626 Vault is compatible and wrapping/unwrapping can be used in swap paths. <Delete this hint: Does the ERC4626 pass the fork tests and we can use the buffer for swapping underlying to wrapped and vice versa?>
+- [ ] The reviewed ERC4626 Vault is compatible and wrapping/unwrapping can be used in swap paths.
-- [ ] The reviewed ERC4626 Vault is compatible and wrapping/unwrapping can be used for add and remove. <Delete this hint: Does the ERC4626 pass the fork tests and we can (and want based on the initital issue request) to use underlying tokens to add or remove liquidity to pools?>
+- [ ] The reviewed ERC4626 Vault is compatible and wrapping/unwrapping can be used for add and remove.

 ### Common Manipulation Vectors
 - [x] The ERC4626 Vault is susceptible to donation attacks.